ryantd42/NY-Legislative-Git/2023/S8509A-2023/bill.md

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the public officers law, in relation to requests for employee personnel records

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 87 of the public officers law is amended by adding a new subdivision 6 to read as follows:
-  6. (A) EVERY AGENCY OR PUBLIC EMPLOYER SHALL PROVIDE WRITTEN NOTIFICA- TION  TO  AN  EMPLOYEE  THAT  A  REQUEST FOR INFORMATION PURSUANT TO THE PROVISIONS OF THIS ARTICLE HAS BEEN SUBMITTED  SEEKING  SUCH  EMPLOYEE'S PERSONNEL  RECORDS.
+  6. (A) EVERY AGENCY OR PUBLIC EMPLOYER SHALL PROVIDE WRITTEN NOTIFICA- TION TO AN EMPLOYEE THAT A  REQUEST  FOR  INFORMATION  PURSUANT  TO  THE PROVISIONS OF THIS ARTICLE SEEKING SUCH EMPLOYEE'S PERSONNEL RECORDS HAS BEEN  APPROVED.
 THE  NOTIFICATION  SHALL  LIST ANY DOCUMENTS REQUESTED, PROVIDED, OR COPIED FOR DISSEMINATION OR PUBLIC INSPECTION.
-  (B) UPON OFFICIAL NOTIFICATION FROM THE EMPLOYER THAT  A  REQUEST  FOR INFORMATION  PURSUANT TO THE PROVISIONS OF THIS ARTICLE HAS BEEN SUBMIT- TED SEEKING AN EMPLOYEE'S PERSONNEL RECORD, SUCH EMPLOYEE SHALL BE GIVEN THE ABILITY TO INSPECT THEIR PERSONNEL FILE OR ANY OTHER DOCUMENT REFER- ENCING THE EMPLOYEE AS PART OF THE  INFORMATION  REQUEST.
+  (B) UPON OFFICIAL NOTIFICATION FROM THE EMPLOYER THAT  A  REQUEST  FOR INFORMATION  PURSUANT  TO  THE  PROVISIONS  OF THIS ARTICLE SEEKING SUCH EMPLOYEE'S PERSONNEL RECORDS HAS BEEN APPROVED, SUCH EMPLOYEE  SHALL  BE GIVEN  THE ABILITY TO INSPECT THEIR PERSONNEL FILE OR ANY OTHER DOCUMENT REFERENCING THE EMPLOYEE  AS  PART  OF  THE  INFORMATION  REQUEST.
 THIS SECTION  SHALL  NOT  BE  A RESTRICTION TO AN EMPLOYEE'S RIGHT TO INSPECT THEIR PERSONNEL FILE PURSUANT TO A COLLECTIVE BARGAINING  AGREEMENT,  OR OTHER LAW.
   §  2.
 This  act shall take effect on the thirtieth day after it shall have become a law.